Is 3 Days in Chiang Mai Enough?

 - By plane: Domestic flights in Thailand are quite affordable, with multiple daily connections from Bangkok, Phuket, and other major cities

-- By train: The journey from Bangkok to Chiang Mai by train is a popular option, offering both day and overnight services
+- By train: The journey from Bangkok to Chiang Mai by train is a popular option, with both day and overnight services available

-- By bus: You can reach Chiang Mai from most Thai cities by bus, but keep in mind that the journey can be quite long if you’re coming from further away
+- By bus: You can reach Chiang Mai from most Thai cities by bus, though the journey can be long if you’re coming from further afield

-For the most part, the easiest way to see all the major sights inside Chiang Mai city proper is to simply walk.
-Sticking around the Old City means that there are plenty of pathways, numerous restaurant and bar options, and a lot of museums or temples to see.
+For the most part, the easiest way to see all the major sights inside Chiang Mai city proper is simply to walk.
+Sticking around the Old City means plenty of pathways, numerous restaurant and bar options, and museums and temples at every turn.
+For greater exploration beyond the centre, though, here are the transport options we’d suggest:

 Rent a Scooter

-Out of all the places we’ve visited in Southeast Asia, Chiang Mai has some of the most subdued traffic.
-Although still crazier than back in the West, it’s not the worst place for new scooter riders to learn the ropes of Southeast Asian traffic.
-However, if you’ve never even ridden a two wheeled motor vehicle before, then we still strongly suggest seeking professional lessons first!
+Out of all the places we’ve visited in Southeast Asia, Chiang Mai has some of the most manageable traffic.
+Although still more chaotic than back home in the West, it’s genuinely not a bad place for new scooter riders to get to grips with Southeast Asian roads.
+That said, if you’ve never ridden a two-wheeled motor vehicle before, please seek proper lessons first!

-We hired a scooter from Budget Rentals for our entire stay in Chiang Mai.
-It was a Honda Click 125cc, and it’s good enough to get us around the city, and even up to Chiang Dao.
-I would highly recommend having a valid international driving permit with a motorcycle endorsement though, otherwise you risk a fine of about $20 (€18.60) each time you get pulled over.
+We hired a scooter from Budget Rentals for our entire stay, a Honda Click 125cc, which handled everything from city riding to the road up to Chiang Dao without complaint.
+I’d strongly recommend having a valid international driving permit with a motorcycle endorsement, though.
+Without one, you risk a fine of around $20 (€18.60) every time you get pulled over.
+We also rented a larger motorbike from Pop Big Bike Rental on occasion, which made trips to Doi Inthanon and the Samoeng Loop considerably more fun.

 Use the Grab App